BuggySumit/ESmart/README.md

 # ESmart

-Esmart is a E Commerce Application build in flutter and uses firebse as a server.
+Esmart is a E Commerce Application build in flutter and uses firebase as a server.
 IN this app you can add your own products which will display to other users also.
 ## Esmart has diffrent Screens

 | Login Screen  | SignUp Screen  |